MED-TEX: Transferring and Explaining Knowledge with Less Data from Pretrained Medical Imaging Models: Transfer and explain knowledge from medical pretrained models (MED-TEX)

-Previously, we have shown that the objective function of our proposed framework has intuitive interpretations.
-Here we additionally demonstrate that the objective function can be derived in a theoretical way with mutual information, which is a widely-used measure of the dependence between two random variables and captures how much knowledge of one random variable reduces the uncertainty about the other \cite{cover2012elements}.
+Finally, the overall loss function of our framework can be written as where $\lambda$ is the weight of the losses of the intermediate layers.\\ \textbf{Derivation from information-theoretic perspective.} Previously, the objective function of our proposed framework has intuitive interpretations.
+Here we additionally demonstrate that the objective function can be derived in a theoretical way with mutual information, which is a widely used measure of the dependence between two random variables and captures how much knowledge of one random variable reduces the uncertainty about the other.
 In particular, we note: minimizing the training losses in Eq.~(\ref{eq:loss1}) and Eq.~(\ref{eq:loss2}) are equal to maximizing the following mutual information: $I(\matr{X'}; \vec{y}^\ttt)$ and $I(\ttt^i(\matr{X}); \sss^i(\matr{X'}))$, respectively.

 Given the definition of mutual information, the first term of Eq.~(\ref{eq:objective}) can be derived as:

 In general, it is impossible to compute expectations under the conditional distribution of $p(\vec{y}^\ttt | \matr{X'})$.
 Hence, we define a variational distribution $q( \vec{y}^\ttt | \matr{X'} )$ that approximates $p( \vec{y}^\ttt | \matr{X'} )$: